enrike/ehu-abstractions/readme.txt

 GNU/Linux : just try. it depends on the libraries installed in your machine.

 - Video effects/filters :
-Gem provides many object to perform operations on the video signal output by ehu/gem/video or ehu/gem/cam such as pix_contrast, pix_reduce and so on.
-Check examples provided.
+GEM provides many object to perform operations on the video signal output by ehu/gem/video, ehu/gem/cam or ehu/gem/image such as pix_contrast, pix_reduce and so on.
+Check the examples provided by GEM.

-- Abstractions GUI :
+- Abstraction's GUI widgets:
 Some EHU abstractions include embeded GUI elements to control them.
 If you dont want to see the GUI, just right click them, select properties > untick "graph on parent" option, then save the file.
 Next time you open them they wont expose their GUI.
 Tick "graph on parent" again to revert to GUI mode.
 Additionally you can broadcast using object "send" a 1/0 message named EHU_gop.
 This  will be received by all active EHU objects.
 Since this changes the properties of the objects in the library use it at your own risk.
 However this should reduce CPU load, so you might want to use this if you are using it for situations where the abstractions GUI wont be used (such as an installation or a CPU hungry patch)

-- List of global EHU messages sent :
+- List of global messages sent by EHU :
 "EHU_quality" 1/0 affects the antialias of the images "EHU_mode" 1/0 sets the mode to map the image texture, some graphic cards need "mode 0" in order to get any image or video rendered properly.
 Alternatively you can pass a "quality" and "mode " message to ehu/win in the second inlet such as [quality 1( or [mode 0(